Evaluation of Properties

 4.1.
 Pure Substances#

 An equation of state (EOS) is a mathematical representation describing the relationship between state properties of pure substances, such as pressure (\(p\)), temperature (\(T\)), specific volume (\(v\)) and specific internal energy (\(u\)).
 State properties, or state variables, are the independent variables that fully describe the state of a system, or the state function.
 Equations of state can range from very simplistic relationships, such as the ideal gas law, to more complex consisting of hundreds of equations, the results of which are usually tabulated for convenience.
+Knowing information about any two independent variables fixes the state of the system and the remaining proerties, which can be determined readily with an appropriate equation of state.

 A pure substance is a substance that has a fixed composition throughout, for example H2O or CO2.
 However, it can also be composed of multiple compositions, or chemical elements, as long as they are distributed homogeneously.
 An example of the latter is air, which is primarily N2 and O2 with other trace gases such as CO2, Ar, etc. A pure substance can consist of multiple phases, for example boiling H2O which is composed of both liquid and vapor.